 We are currently training 15 residents and match for five new residents each year, four for our standard categorical track and one for our research 3+1 track.
 In addition, one Procedural Dermatology Fellow is selected each year.
 In this section you will find links to some highlights of the program from the residents' perspective.

 The staff of 33 clinical dermatologists (18 UC Davis-based faculty and 15 volunteer faculty), three dermatopathologists, four dermatologic surgeons, 15 residents, and one procedural fellow handle an annual caseload of more than 30,000 outpatient visits and 400 inpatient consultations.
-Residents see patients at both university-based and VA clinics.
+Residents see patients at university-based, VA, and Kaiser clinics.

 In each year of training, residents rotate through two months of dermatologic surgery (including Mohs surgery), two months of inpatient consult service, four months of university-based clinics, and four months of VA clinics.
 These various rotations expose the residents to diverse patient populations while allowing them to observe attendings' diverse therapeutic and practice styles.
 Many faculty members were selected for their unique interest in different areas of dermatology.
 The result is one of the most diverse clinical training environments in the United States.

 Specialty clinics within these blocks include Mohs micrographic surgery, pigmented lesions, mycosis fungoides, psoriasis, cosmetic procedures, wound care, and pemphigus.
 Residents staff eight half-day clinics per week, with the remaining time spent in didactics.

 In the clinical setting, residents participate actively in the teaching of medical students and residents from other disciplines.
 Residents are expected to see the patients first and then present the patient, along with a treatment plan, to the attending dermatologist.